software-assignments-fall2021/git-workflow-practice-tazasahar/README.md

 From Mohammed Uddin
 This article in interesting and the author seemed very enthusiastic.
 I wonder if serverless really is the future.

+### Jennifer Zeng

+Serverless, a cloud-native development model, allows developers to build and run applications without having to manage servers.
+There are still servers in serverless, but they are abstracted away from app development.
+A cloud provider handles the routine work of provisioning, maintaining, and scaling the server infrastructure.
+Developers can simply package their code in containers for deployment.
+Containerization isolates services from one another, making the deployment smoother and frictionless.
+Also it reduces the possibility of collateral breakdowns.